siddharthkp/css-constructor/README.md

 2. Add a `@css` block **just before** the `render` function (important)

-3. Add `transform-decorators-legacy` as the first `plugin` in your `.babelrc`.
-It is already downloaded with 💄; If you are not familiar with `babel plugins` you can follow the [detailed instructions here.](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy#installation--usage)
+3. Add `transform-decorators-legacy` as the first `plugin` in your `.babelrc` (already downloaded with 💄).

+If you are not familiar with `babel plugins` you can follow the [detailed instructions here.](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy#installation--usage)

+--

 You can start using this right away.
 Even though 💄 is in `BETA`, the `@css` block will always look the same.

 #### How does it work?

-💄 uses [ES7 class function decorators](https://github.com/wycats/javascript-decorators) on the render function.
+💄 uses [ES7 class method decorators](https://github.com/wycats/javascript-decorators) on the render function.
 I'll probably write a detailed post about it.

 #### Inspiration